thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

  - Logical data fetching setup
  - Active development

-Note: We currently use a fork of alt until patches for issues #334, #354 and #348 get merged into master and released{% else %}
+Note: We currently use a fork of alt until patches for issues #334, #354 and #348 get merged into master and released

-This project includes Bower integration.
-To install existing dependencies, run `bower install` in the inner project dir (where manage.py is).
-To add a dependency, run `bower install <package-name> --save`.
-Deploying with Fabric will ensure that all Bower dependencies are also installed in the server.
-If you don't have Bower installed, you can get it by running `npm install -g bower`.{% endif %}
+{%- endif %}